watercompany/multiplex/README.md

 4. Give Jobs to Workers
 5. View Queued Jobs

+Or run automated script that follows step 1-3:
+WORKERS=[number of workers] make run-multiplex

 ### Deployment of Worker
 Use this command to deploy workers.
 ```